samvarankashyap/atomic-host-tests/README.md

 the required variables can vary between tests.
 There are sensible defaults provided, but it is up to the user to configure them as they see fit.

-**NOTE**:  Playbooks are developed and tested using Ansible 2.1.
-Ansible 2.2 should also work, but it is not guaranteed.
-Please do not use any version of Ansible earlier than 2.1.
+**NOTE**:  Playbooks are developed and tested using Ansible 2.2.
+Older versions will not work.

 ### Vagrant